RakhithJK/nettitude-PoshC2_Old-wiki/Persistence.md

 ###  Install-ServiceLevel-Persistence | Remove-ServiceLevel-Persistence

 The Install-ServiceLevel-Persistence is the equivalent SYSTEM level persistence to the above.
-Elevated privileges ARE required.
+Elevated privileges ARE required, as can be seen in the screen shot.

 `Install-ServiceLevel-Persistence`